Ammar Abo Bakr

-Ammar Abo Bakr is a muralist and graffiti artist in Egypt.
-His work depicts the Egyptian Revolution of 2011, portraits, Egyptian history, and Egyptian pop culture, and can be seen on Mohamed Mahmoud Street and in other places in Cairo, Alexandria, Beirut, Brussels, Amsterdam, Berlin, Cologne and Frankfurt.
+Ammar Abo Bakr is a visual artist, muralist, graffiti, and installation artist in Egypt.
+His work depicts the Egyptian Revolution of 2011, portraits, Egyptian history, and Egyptian pop culture, and can be seen on Mohamed Mahmoud Street and in other places in Cairo, Amsterdam, Beirut, Brussels, Berlin, Cologne, Frankfurt, and Tunis.

 Biography

-Ammar Abo Bakr is a muralist from Egypt.
-His works have cased walls in Cairo, Luxor, Alexandria, Beirut, Frankfurt, Berlin, Amsterdam and Brussels.
+Ammar Abo Bakr (aka Dibbanah) is visual, mural, and installation artist from Egypt.
+His works have cased walls in Cairo, Amsterdam, Beirut, Berlin, Boden, Bonn, Brussels, Cologne, Copenhagen, Frankfurt, Helsinki, Linz, Paris, Rabat, Tripoli, and Tunis.